KenCorbettJr/html5sql/README.md

 has ceased to maintain the spec for the Web SQL Database.
-Even though they have withdrawn from the spec, because webkit has incorporated it the number if internet users with a compatible browser is still significant, expecially on mobile devices.
+Even though they have withdrawn from the spec, because webkit has incorporated it the number if internet users with a compatible browser is still significant, especially on mobile devices.

 While this module decreases the complexity of using an HTML5 SQL database, it does not attempt to simplify the SQL itself.